SubhanaJamil/myc_docking/README.md

 <h1>MYC Gene Integrated Bioinformatics Analysis, Structural Validation, and Molecular Docking Pipeline</h1>

 <div class="box">
-<h2>Abstract</h2>
+<h2>Overview</h2>
+<p>The MYC gene (c-MYC) is a well-known proto-oncogene that plays a central role in regulating cell proliferation, metabolism, apoptosis, and differentiation.
+It encodes a transcription factor that binds DNA and controls the expression of multiple downstream genes involved in cell cycle progression.

+Aberrant activation or overexpression of MYC is strongly associated with many human cancers, including Burkitt lymphoma, breast cancer, lung cancer, and leukemia.
+Because of its critical role in tumor biology, MYC is considered one of the most important therapeutic targets in cancer research.

-<p>The MYC proto-oncogene is a master regulator of cell growth, proliferation, apoptosis, and metabolism.
-Dysregulation of MYC is strongly associated with multiple human cancers, making it a critical target in oncology and drug discovery research.
-In this study, a complete in-silico bioinformatics pipeline was developed to analyze the MYC gene from sequence retrieval to molecular docking analysis.
-The workflow integrates nucleotide sequence extraction from NCBI, transcription into mRNA, translation into protein, sequence validation using BLAST, structural analysis using AlphaFold prediction, and molecular docking using GNINA.
-Additionally, ligand interaction analysis was performed using a PubChem-derived small molecule, and protein–ligand binding affinity was evaluated computationally.
-This project demonstrates how modern bioinformatics tools can be combined to simulate a complete drug discovery pipeline without wet-lab experiments.</p>
+In this project, a complete computational bioinformatics workflow was developed to analyze the MYC gene starting from nucleotide sequence retrieval to protein structure analysis and ligand docking.
+The pipeline integrates sequence processing, BLAST validation, structural comparison, and molecular docking using modern computational tools.

+This study demonstrates how in-silico techniques can be used to explore gene function and protein-ligand interactions without laboratory experiments.</p>
 </div>

 <div class="box" align="center">